Archaeological investigations suggest that there was a church on the hill to the north of Buckfastleigh from early Saxon times.

 The design started with the wish to seat people closer to the communion table, and so instead of the mediaeval long narrow church we have a hexagonal shape.

-A side chapel, a lounge and a small prayer chapel abut the main worship area.
+A side chapel, which includes a war memorial, a lounge and a small prayer chapel abut the main worship area.

 The reconstructed font from Holy Trinity (believed to be Norman) and stained glass windows from the old St Luke’s were incorporated in the new building.